CopernicaMarketingSoftware/Documentation/Yothalot/php-mapreduce.md

 The Yothalot framework serializes and unserializes your objects to distribute them over different nodes in the cluster.
-If there are any files that have to be included before the job is unserialized, you can name these files in the includes method:
+If there are any files that have to be included before the object is unserialized, you can name these files in the `includes()` method.

 ```php
 class MyMapReduce implements Yothalot\MapReduce